ikaikahussey/summit-embassy/content/_index.md

     section_id: intro
     component: intro.html
     content: >-
-      Welcome to Summit, Hawaii's global magazine.
-Named for the motto of Queen Kapi‘olani, "strive for the summit," we provide a view on diplomacy and global affairs.
+      Welcome to Summit, the magazine for global citizens.
+Named for the motto of Queen Kapi‘olani, "kulia i ka nuu," (strive for the summit), the magazine provides a fresh perspective on diplomacy, politics, and commerce.
     actions:
       - label: Learn More
         url: /about